Kharagpur subdivision

 Kharagpur subdivision is an administrative subdivision of Paschim Medinipur district in the state of West Bengal, India.

 Subdivisions

 Paschim Medinipur district is divided into the following administrative subdivisions, after separation of Jhargram subdivision from the district in 2017:

 Kharagpur subdivision has a population density of 787 per km2.
-48.02% of the total population of the district resides in this subdivision.
+48.02% of the district population resides in this subdivision.

 Administrative units

 Kharagpur subdivision has 10 police stations, 10 community development blocks, 10 panchayat samitis, 99 gram panchayats, 2,679 mouzas, 2486 inhabited villages, 1 municipality and 5 census towns.
 The single municipality is at Kharagpur.
 The census towns are: Balichak, Chaulia, Deuli, Kharagpur Railway Settlement and Kalaikunda.
 The subdivision has its headquarters at Kharagpur.

 Police stations

 Police stations in Kharagpur subdivision have the following features and jurisdiction:

 Gram panchayats

 The subdivision contains 99 gram panchayats under 10 community development blocks: